AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-env-tools.md

 ## Page Information {#page-information}

-The Website console also [provides information about the current status of the page](/help/sites-classic-ui-authoring/author-env-basic-handling.md#page-information-on-the-websites-console) such as publication, modification, locked, livecopy, etc.
+The Website console also [provides information about the current status of the page](/help/sites-classic-ui-authoring/author-env-basic-handling.md#page-information-on-the-websites-console) such as publication, modification, locked, livecopy, and so on.

 ## Page Modes {#page-modes}